The world’s first commercial CO2 capture installation for horticulture applications

 The CO2 rich GALLOXOL® then passes through a condenser to release the pure CO2 before being recycled back to the absorption tower.
 Only the produced pure CO2 is used for fertilizing and not the flue gasses themselves, making the Frames process a significant improvement compared to typical gas fired boiler or combined heat and power (CHP) fertilization systems.

 The Frames installation will generate 2.2 T CO2 per hour.
-It also includes a gas analyser to check the quality of the CO2 for levels of NOx and ethylene which are by-products of combustion process and a well know concern to growers.
+It also includes a gas analyzer to check the quality of the CO2 for levels of NOx and ethylene which are by-products of combustion process and a well know concern to growers.
 The analysis is done as a final quality check and provides an additional reassurance to growers.
 In the unlikely event the CO2 quality is outside specification, the CO2 will be vented and not used in the greenhouses.

 Combination of techniques